Cryptic Studios interview: Surviving Atari, working with Wizards, and a changing business model

 GamesBeat: What was the biggest lesson you’ve learned so far with Neverwinter?

 D’Angelo: That’s a tough one.
 Some of the same lessons underlie this in that — we can grab and support some of the Wizards storylines, but outside of what the stories are that Wizards is telling, when we make our own storylines, it’s more hit and miss.
 That commonality doesn’t always resonate with the player base.
-We have to work very hard when we write our own storylines and our own locations, to make sure that we’re testing that against what the players want and expect.
+We have to work very hard when we write our own storylines and our own locations to make sure that we’re testing that against what the players want and expect.
 That’s probably one of the big ones on the development side.
 But we’re always, like I said, trying to reinvent our games.
 Neverwinter is busy going through a bit of reinventing right now.

 GamesBeat: I noticed that some people were upset about what’s going on with the healing classes at one point.